 Lisbon’s Secret Night Life – Fado Live Music & the Best Places in Lisbon to hear it.

 When visiting Lisbon, enjoy a full day of site seeing but remember, night time is no restriction to activity in Portugal!
 The evening streets flow with strolling families and the outdoor cafés brim with socialising diners.
-This is the time go to the Alfama district and experience local Fado – Portugal’s beautiful soul music.
+This is the time to go to the Alfama district and experience local Fado – Portugal’s beautiful soul music.
+Here are some ideas of where to find the best places for Fado music in Lisbon Portugal.
+Enjoy this melodic Portuguese adventure.

 Read time: 5 min